alikomuska/MIDI-DJ-Console/README.md

 |-----------|----------|-------------|------|
 | **Raspberry Pi Pico RP2040** | 1 | Microcontroller board that handles MIDI communication and input processing | |
 | **Multiplexer CD74HC4067** | 1 | 16-channel analog multiplexer for expanding the number of analog inputs on the Pico | [AliExpress](https://www.aliexpress.com/item/1005009887874792.html?spm=a2g0o.order_list.order_list_main.72.75bc1802wQvTmo) |

-### Other Materials

-- Jumper wires and soldering equipment
-- 3D-printed or custom enclosure
-- USB cable for power and MIDI connection
-- (Optional) LED indicators and resistors

-*Note: The RV09 potentiometers are used for compact rotary controls, while the 60mm sliders provide tactile fader control.
-The CD74HC4067 multiplexer is essential for reading multiple analog inputs efficiently with the Raspberry Pi Pico.*